Shadikul-Islam/DevOps-Project-Task/README.md

   - **Pipeline Includes:**

-    - Trigger on GitHub release creation
+    - Pull latest code from Github

     - Build and tag Docker image using the release version